OpenFactorioServerManager/factorio-server-manager/docker/README.md

 ### But how do I change it?
 Nothing easier than that:

-When first running the container you need to mount the security volume to your host machine by running `docker run --name factorio-manager -d -v [yourpath]:/security -p80:80 -p443:443 -p34197:34197/udp factorio-server-manager`
+When first running the container you need to mount the security volume to your host machine by running `docker run --name factorio-manager -d -v [yourpath]:/security - p80:80 -p 443:443 -p 34197:34197/udp factorio-server-manager`

 You should always do that, as this will allow you to change the login credentials for any users as well.
 The directory will contain a "server.key" file and a "server.crt" file.
 If you replace these with a trusted SSL certificate and key, you should check that "server.crt" contains the whole certificate chain from the root of your CA.